Below we summarize the full set

 innovative cryptographic techniques used to

-issue, present, and forward ID Tokens.
+issue, present, and forward U-Prove Tokens.

 These features can be mixed